qaware/qaware-blog-source/content/posts/getting-started-rag-cwyd.md

 **Chunks**: The document is divided into smaller, meaningful parts, or "chunks".
 Each chunk represents a distinct idea or section of the document.
 This method is more cost-effective and can handle larger documents but requires good chunking strategies to maintain context.

+## Why shouldn't I train an LLM with specific information?

+Training your own LLM might sound like a good idea, but it comes with challenges:

+- **Cost:** Training a model is expensive, both in terms of computation and time.
+- **Inflexibility:** Once trained, a model is not easily updated without retraining, making it hard to incorporate new data quickly.
+- **Security risks:** Ensuring that your data is protected and that access rights are respected can be difficult during the training process.

+Instead, using a pre-trained LLM with RAG allows for **flexible, up-to-date, and cost-efficient** responses.

 ## Why Full Document Works Better with GPT-4 Turbo